kyma-project/kyma/resources/monitoring/charts/grafana/README.md

 ## Function dashboard

-The function dashboard provides visualisation for specific function metrics such as memory usage, CPU usage or success rate response.
+The Function dashboard provides visualisation for specific Function metrics such as memory usage, CPU usage or success rate response.

 You can access the dashboard directly from the Functions UI.